All guests are warmly welcomed upon arrival at Phnom Penh International Airport by our local guide then transfer to transfer to hotel for check in

 Continue to the National Museum, which was built in traditional Khmer style.
 It houses the world's foremost collection of ancient Khmer artistic, archaeological, and religious artifacts from the 4th to the 13th centuries.
 Over 5,000 pieces are on display, constituting the repository of the Kingdom's cultural wealth.
 In addition, the roof space is home to a large bat colony!

 Your sightseeing concludes with a visit to Wat Phnom Temple, the founding place of the city on a small hilltop and a great place to people watch as the locals come to pray for good luck.
 Impressive welcome dinner will be served at local restaurant.
-Overnight at hotel in Phnom Penh.
+Overnight in Phnom Penh.

 After breakfast, transfer to the airport for your flight from Phnom Penh to Siem Reap.
 On arrival in Siem Reap, your local English speaking guide will greet you and accompany you to the hotel for check in.